solid-design-system/solid/CONTRIBUTING.md

 ## Merging

-We use Semantic Release to helps ensure consistent versioning and release practices.
+We use Semantic Release to help ensure consistent versioning and release practices.
 It helps streamline the release process by automating the versioning and publishing of software releases **based on commit messages**. <br/>
 Use the follwoing semantic versioning in your commit messages (`feat`, `fix`, `perf`, `docs`, `chore`, `ci`, `refactor`).

 ```